-This first Fairwork Philippines report presents an overview of the working conditions on the digital labour platforms' efforts.
+These work to normalise the acceptability of on-demand work and Filipinos' understanding of it as a labour platforms' efforts.
 Our research shows how some platforms are promoting better conditions while others cannot be evidenced to provide workers with the assurance of minimum levels of social protection.